LabunskyA/StegoProxy/README.md

 Java library and application to create staganography proxy connections over the Internet.

 # Usage
-Simply download client and/or server .jar files from releases page and run them with JRE 8+.
+Simply download client and/or server .jar files from releases page and run them with JRE 8+. <br>
 It will print you what to do next.

-At you client machine you should use steganography ProxyClient.jar as proxy server.
+At you client machine you should use steganography ProxyClient.jar as proxy server. <br>
-It will incapsulate your data into steganography channel and send it to server with proxy server.
+It incapsulates your data into steganography channel and sends it to server with proxy server.

-ProxyServer.jar should be running at external server and connected to real proxy server, like Squid.
+ProxyServer.jar should be running at external server and connected to real proxy server, like Squid. <br>
-It will receive incapsulated data, decode and retranslate in to real proxy so it could reach real destination.
+It receives incapsulated data, decodes and retranslates in to real proxy, so data could reach it's real destination.

+# How it works
+StegoProxy is consisted of ProxyServer and ProxyClient modules.

+<b>ProxyClient</b> is client-side of StegoProxy. <br>
+You can interract with it like with any other proxies.
+It sends any incoming data throught steganography chanel to ProxyServer.

+<b>StegoServer</b> is server-side of StegoProxy. <br>
+It automaticaly interracting with incoming steganography data and resending it to Real Proxy (like Squid).

+<b>The scheme:</b> <br>
+Browser (or any other app) ---> ProxyClient [--->] ProxyServer --> Real Proxy

 # Contribute
-You can create your own steganography algorithms and containers factories.
+You can create your own steganography algorithms and containers factories. <br>
 All you need is to implement Steganography and ContainerFactory interfaces.

 I'll be glad to see your pull requests!